Advances in mosquito dynamics modeling: Model and analyses

-This generates evidence showing evolution of the solution-points in $\partial \R^5_+$ in counter-direction or at least perpendicular to the corresponding normal vector.
-Thus such trajectory of points, emanated from all $t\geq 0$, can not leave $\R^5_+$. \end{proof}
+This generates evidence showing that evolution of the solution points in $\partial \R^5_+$ is in counter-direction or at least perpendicular to the corresponding normal vectors.
+Thus, such trajectory of points, emanated from all $t\geq 0$, cannot leave $\R^5_+$. \end{proof}